Non-dilutive money exists and most founders don’t look for it. You keep 100% of your equity.

 If grants are relevant to your business, YourGrantBuddy.com helps founders find and apply for the right programmes.

-What good looks like: A founder who applies for two or three relevant grants alongside their equity fundraise, treats grant money as a way to extend runway without dilution, and uses rejection feedback to improve the next application.
+What good looks like: A founder who applies for two or three relevant grants alongside their equity fundraise, treats grant money as a way to extend runway (the amount of time your business can keep operating before it runs out of money) without dilution (giving up a slice of ownership in your company), and uses rejection feedback to improve the next application.